capsulbrasil/daemonless-queuing/README.md

 - Functions must be provided as Python import paths
 - Function parameters must be JSON-serializable
 - Return values can't be accessed

+## Race condition

+The function returned by `make_lock` is susceptible to race condition at the moment.

 ## License